hikaru-shindo/gitops-playground/README.md

 ### scm:forward

-Forward the SCM Manager HTTP service in a given test cluster to a local port
+Forward Gitea HTTP service in a given test cluster to a local port

 |Parameter|Default|
 |--|--|